SirihaasaNallamothu28/RiscusExplorato-Code/README.md

 # Riscus Explorato Upload Trial
-I will attempt to upload jupyter notebook code to github and import this repository to bitbucket.
+This is my private Github code for the RiscusExplorato Machine Learning Algorthm.
+I will attempt to import this git repository to bitbucket as a part of my internshp preperation.